stormmurdoc/esp32cam/README.md

 # Issues

+## user_config_ovverride.h not found
          esp32cam/src/CameraWebServer.ino:3:34: fatal error: user_config_override.h: No such file or directory

 In this case please goto into the esp32cam/src directory and type
          cp user_config_override_sample.h user_config_override.h

 __Note: Don't forget to update your WIFI Credentials.__

+## Upload does not work

+         Error: Please specify `upload_port` for environment or use global `--upload-port` option.

+Check your USB port.
+Default is /dev/tyyUSB0.
+Change the platformio.ini if you have another one.